miljan-fsd/parcel-react-app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/miljan-fsd/parcel-react-app/blob/master/LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/miljan-fsd/parcel-react-app/blob/master/LICENSE) file for details.